Supernature (Goldfrapp album): Recording and production

 Supernature contains music in the same pop and electronic dance styles featured on Goldfrapp's previous studio album, Black Cherry (2003)—especially its singles "Strict Machine" and "Twist"—although it focuses on subtle hooks instead of large choruses.
 Lead singer Alison Goldfrapp described the album's writing process as "an electronic/glam cross between Berlin, New York and North-East Somerset".

 Goldfrapp and Will Gregory recorded the bulk of Supernature in late 2004 in the countryside near Bath, England—the same place they recorded Black Cherry.
 They had rented a small house and spent some months writing music; they later explained that the unpopulated location kept them from distractions and that the majority of the process was "very basic".
 Goldfrapp called their writing relationship a "democracy", playing off one another while in the recording studio.
 The lyrical content of the song "Number 1", which became the album's second single, is about the importance and meaning of relationships, even though they do not necessarily last.

 In an interview with The Daily Telegraph, Goldfrapp explained that they had never intended to create pop music.
 However, the singles released from Black Cherry became successes across nightclubs in North America, and as a result, they decided to write a more dance-oriented album.
 Although this made the duo nervous, "Ooh La La" was the group's first song to feature the electric guitar.
 Before its composition, the duo avoided the use of the guitar because of the guitar's overly recognisable rhythm.
 Four-on-the-floor bass drums are also present on several of the album's tracks, and the piano ballad "Let It Take You" features evening-effects composed on a synthesiser.
 "You Never Know" begins with Alison Goldfrapp executing a synthesised voice, supported by both pads and synthesisers.
 Goldfrapp and Gregory have cited "Satin Chic" as their favourite song on Supernature.

 Alison Goldfrapp named the Roland String synth as one of her favourite keyboards.
 "Number 1" features an old synth and a bass arrangement that the group began to use frequently after recording the song.
-Another Roland keyboard, the SH-09 monophonic synthesiser first produced in 1979, is another favourite; she played the duo's song "Train" (2003) on it and enjoys the sounds that it makes.
+She also favours another Roland keyboard, the SH-09 monophonic synthesiser first produced in 1979; she played the duo's song "Train" on it.
 Goldfrapp was also impressed by a Russian synth, enamored with its Russian writing.